 When you know that you cannot continue one more day, one more hour, or one more minute in your addiction and want to get help, it may be daunting to find the right place to begin your journey of recovery.
-The first step in knowing what to look for when deciding upon treatment options is honesty.
-If the substance that you are addicted to has caused horrible withdrawal symptoms when you have tried to stop in the past (such as alcohol or opiates), you may do best committing to an inpatient facility so that you can be supervised 24 hours a day while detoxing.
+The first step in knowing what to look is honesty.
+If the substance that you are addicted to has caused horrible withdrawal symptoms when you have tried to stop in the past, you may do best committing to an inpatient facility so that you can be supervised 24 hours a day while detoxing.

 For example, many people think that alcohol is the lesser of the evils in substance abuse, but this is the one drug that can cause fatality during detox.
 If you have tried numerous times to get clean and keep relapsing, you may need a structured environment for a set amount of time to build a foundation for recovery.
 Maybe you are a weekend warrior.
-If this is the case, Intensive outpatient, or committing to meetings may be what is needed.
+If this is the case, an intensive outpatient program or committing to meetings may be what is needed.
 Every case is different, and the answer lies in being honest with yourself about the severity of your addiction.

 - Joint Commission Accredited – If you are considering entering a residential drug treatment facility, check if their program is state licensed and nationally accredited.
 Those centers that hold this accreditation are highly qualified with trained staff.

 - After care programs – When speaking with intake personnel, ask questions about their policies for aftercare planning.
 Going into rehab is a huge first step, but addiction will not be cured in thirty or sixty days.
-Having a plan in place for after the intensive treatment is of utmost importance to help prevent relapse.
+Having a plan in place for when you leave treatment is of utmost importance to help prevent relapse.

 - Intensive Outpatient – If you cannot commit to an inpatient treatment plan, outpatient may be right for you.
 IOP gives the flexibility of staying home to care for your responsibilities while receiving intensive treatment.
 Find out all that IOP offers, including times of meetings, if individual counseling is offered, and how long the program lasts.

 - Insurance – Call your insurance company to find out exactly what options you have and what is covered for addiction treatment.
 This could be a deciding factor in choosing care for your recovery.
 If you do not have insurance, do not fret.
-There are many addiction treatment facilities that are government based and free.
+Many addiction treatment facilities are government based and free.
 Your insurance company may be able to point you in the right direction.

-- Meetings– Committing to a plan of going to 90 meetings in 90 days is a good starting point for many individuals that for whatever personal reasons cannot go to an inpatient facility.
+- Meetings– Committing to a plan of going to 90 meetings in 90 days is a good starting point for many individuals who cannot go to an inpatient facility.
 Again, be honest with yourself about the severity of your addiction.
-Many people have quit and stayed clean and sober by committing to the twelve step program, but you do not want to put yourself in danger if medical detox is necessary.
+Many people have quit and stayed clean and sober by committing to the twelve-step program, but you do not want to put yourself in danger if medical detox is necessary.